bootleg/ret-sync/README.md

 IDA and GDB plugins require a valid Python setup.
-Python 2 and Python 3 are supported. ``argparse`` module is also needed, it is included by default in Python standard libraries for release 2.7 and newer.
+Python 2 and Python 3 are supported. ``argparse`` module is also needed, it is included by default in Python standard libraries for releases 2.7 and newer.

 # Binary release